Advertiser Disclosure

 • There are 2 ways to conduct your Global Entry interview appointment: remotely via video or in person.

-• Appointment availability varies by location, with high-demand centers often having longer wait times, but cancellations can open up earlier slots.
-Use a paid service such as Appointment Scanner to find last-minute interview cancellations.
+• Appointment availability varies by location, with high-demand centers often experiencing longer wait times.
+Cancellations may open up earlier slots.
+Utilize a paid service, such as Appointment Scanner, to identify last-minute interview cancellations.

-• Enrollment on Arrival allows conditionally approved applicants to complete their interviews at participating airports without an appointment.
+• Enrollment on Arrival enables conditionally approved applicants to complete their interviews at participating airports without an appointment.

-But with air travel surpassing pre-pandemic figures, it’s no surprise that wait times at customs and immigration to re-enter the U.S. have been lengthy.
-In some of the country’s biggest airports, such as New York’s John F. Kennedy International Airport (JFK) and Atlanta’s Hartsfield-Jackson International Airport (ATL), it’s not unheard of to wait for a whopping 45 to 60 minutes for your turn at an immigration kiosk.
+Wait times at customs and immigration to reenter the U.S. have been lengthy.
+In some of the country’s biggest airports, such as New York CIty’s John F. Kennedy International Airport (JFK) and Atlanta’s Hartsfield-Jackson International Airport (ATL), it’s not unheard of to wait for a whopping 45 to 70 minutes for your turn at an immigration kiosk.

 What Is Global Entry?